Uj1797/Rocket-launch-prediction-system/README.md

 ## Conclusion

 This project developed skills in data collection, manipulation, visualization, and machine learning for predictive analysis in aerospace technology.
 By predicting Falcon 9 first-stage landings, it contributed to cost estimation and competitive strategy in the space launch industry.

----

-Feel free to adjust any details to better fit your project's specific achievements and outcomes.